KH20/GuessTheYear/README.md

 ### Single Player
 For solo play, don't type a year and just hit submit.
-Be warned that clicking the links can sometimes spoil this experience.
+Be warned that clicking the clue links can sometimes spoil this experience by giving away the year (e.g. Movie clues link to IMDB, which displays the year of release).

 ## Upcoming Updates
 * ~~Ability for single player mode to give up, or guess a year with feedback if they are correct or not.~~